- Learner - Best Private Math Tutoring

-If your child has struggled with mathematics at some point during their academic career, you can rest assured that they are not alone.
+If your child has struggled with mathematics at some point during their academic career, know that they are not alone.
 According to the Organization for Economic Cooperation and Development’s Program for International Student Assessment, American students rank significantly below average in math comprehension.
 Of all the highest-achieving math students across the globe, from kindergarten through high school, only 8.8% are from the United States.

 What is Kumon?

-Kumon is a popular tutoring service established over 65 years ago by its namesake, Toru Kumon.
-Kumon created this now-renowned platform to help his own son excel in his studies.
+Toru Kumon founded the well-known tutoring service Kumon more than 65 years ago.
+He initially created this now-renowned platform to help his own son excel in his studies.
 Currently, there are more than 1,500 Kumon learning centers in the United States and more than 25,000 locations scattered across the globe.
 Entrepreneur Magazine has ranked Kumon as the #1 education franchise for 18 consecutive years.

 - Established and structured curriculum